 Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States

 Appendix B: Supplement: Safety and Toxicity of Individual Antiretroviral Agents in Pregnancy

 Nucleoside and Nucleotide Analogue Reverse Transcriptase Inhibitors

 Glossary of Terms for Supplement

-For information regarding the nucleoside analogue drug class and potential mitochondrial toxicity in pregnancy and to the infant, see NRTI Drugs and Mitochondrial Toxicity in the perinatal guidelines.
+For information regarding the nucleoside analogue drug class and potential mitochondrial toxicity in pregnancy and to the infant, see NRTI Drugs and Mitochondrial Toxicity.

 Abacavir (Ziagen, ABC)

 Stavudine (Zerit, d4T)

 Zidovudine (Retrovir, AZT, ZDV)